 Any release of loan funds made by a financial institution in the normal course of business.

-The California Revenue and Taxation Code section 18664 states that reportable payments to payees are subject to state backup withholding at 7 percent of the payments made on or after January 1, 2010.
+The California Revenue and Taxation Code section 18664 states that reportable payments to payees are subject to state backup withholding at 7 percent.
 Under circumstances where both backup withholdings and nonresident withholding apply, only backup withholding shall be required.
 See below for computation.

 State Nonresident Income Tax Withholding Requirements

 Payments to nonresidents may be subject to withholding at 7 percent.
 A payee will be considered a nonresident when the nonresident box has been checked on the STD.
-204. This form is required to be completed by all payees doing business with any state department as described in SAM section 8422.190.
-To determine if withholding is required, refer to the decision charts on Franchise Tax Board (FTB) website at http://www.ftb.ca.gov/individuals/wsc/decision_chart.shtml.
+204. This form is required to be completed by all payees doing business with any agency/department as described in SAM section 8422.190.

 Withholding is not required if:

 The payments to the payee are $1,500 or less for the calendar year.
-If it is not known whether payments will exceed $1,500 for the calendar year, then withholding is optional at the discretion of the department on the first $1,500 in payments made during the calendar year.
+If it is not known whether payments will exceed $1,500 for the calendar year, then withholding is optional at the discretion of the agency/department on the first $1,500 in payments made during the calendar year.

-The payment is for equipment/supplies or interest.
+The payment is for goods/materials or interest.